skyl/zcash/README-arm.md

 User Guide
 ----------

-All steps in the normal linux [User Guide](https://github.com/zcash/zcash/wiki/1.0-User-Guide) are the same, except the lines where you clone and checkout the source code are replaced by the following 2 commands:
+When building from source all the steps in the normal linux [User Guide](https://github.com/zcash/zcash/wiki/1.0-User-Guide) are the same, except the lines where you clone and checkout the source code are replaced by the following 2 commands:

 ```